flakeed/coordinate-system-transformations/README.md

 - ### 2.
 Benchmarking Performance

-  -To benchmark the performance of distance calculations with a large number of random points:
+  To benchmark the performance of distance calculations with a large number of random points:

   ```bash
   node test/benchmark_test.